E Stuart James Grant Charitable Trust

 How to Apply

-Grants are made through trustee discretion to a fixed roster of beneficiary organizations that were likely designated in the original estate planning documents of E. Stuart James Grant or selected by the trustee in consultation with the trust's founding documents.
+Grants are made through trustee discretion to a fixed roster of beneficiary organisations that were likely designated in the original estate planning documents of E. Stuart James Grant or selected by the trustee in consultation with the trust's founding documents.

 Decision Timeline